Are you an international student looking to launch a business in the UK after you graduate?

 - Decisions on each stage are final and cannot be appealed.

-- All successful endorsements from City, University of London will additionally need the approval and endorsement from the Home Office.
+- All successful endorsements from City, University of London will additionally need the approval and endorsement from the Home Office to receive the Start-up Visa.

 Notification of outcomes, strongest applications progressed to the next stage.